kyma-incubator/compass/docs/compass/03-formation-templates.md

 # Formation Templates

-A Formation Template is the basis for the formations.
+A formation template is a model that is used during the creation of a specific formation type.
+The formation template comprises preliminary information about what system types and runtimes are allowed to be included in a specific formation type.
-It establishes a contract for each formation of the given type which states what types of applications and what type of runtime is allowed to be assigned to the given formation.
+That is, the actual formation object is modelled, created, and processed, based entirely on the information and limitations that are set in the formation template.

-Based on their type we can process the formations differently depending on the Formation Template restrictions and specifics.
+The formation templates provide a list of many system types and only one runtime.
+This way, they control the combination of various systems and a runtime for the productive formation object when created.
+The runtime, specified in the formation template is a central entity that controls the nature of the formation template.
+Then, the formation template, in turn, determines the type of the actual formation object.

-Each Formation Template provides a list of application types that are allowed to be assigned to a formation that is based on the template.
-Currently, every Formation Template allows exactly one runtime type to be included in a formation.
+Additionally, the formation template provides the following metadata fields:

-The template also provides additional metadata fields such as `runtimeTypeDisplayName` and `runtimeArtifactKind`.
+* `runtimeTypeDisplayName` - Represents the official name of the runtime.
+Unlike `runtimeType`, the value is suitable for UI visualizations and external documents where the official name of the runtime must be used.
-The `runtimeTypeDisplayName` is the brand name representing this runtime.
-Unlike `runtimeType`, this value is suitable for UI visualizations and external documents where a brand name that customers are familiar with should be used.
-As for the `runtimeArtifactKind`, it's an enum with the following allowed values: `SUBSCRIPTION`, `SERVICE_INSTANCE`  and `ENVIRONMENT_INSTANCE`.
+* `runtimeArtifactKind` - An enum with the following allowed values: `SUBSCRIPTION`, `SERVICE_INSTANCE`, and `ENVIRONMENT_INSTANCE`.

 ## GraphQL API
-Formation Templates are defined in the following way:
+Formation templates are defined as follows:
 ```graphql
 type FormationTemplate {
     id: ID!